sigcsets/sigcse2016/reviewers/index.md

 If you are interested in reviewing papers for {{site.data.main.upper}} {{site.data.main.year}}, you are <a href="{{site.data.reviewers.reviewerRegistrationForm}}">invited to complete the reviewer registration form</a>.
 In the box that says "Sign Up — Keycode:" input the code <span class="label label-warning">{{site.data.reviewers.keycode}}</span>.

 After you have filled in your contact information, it it **MOST IMPORTANT** to select the topic areas for which you would like to review.
-Please limit yourself to areas in which you feel somewhat expert.
-The system will automatically ask you to consider the areas carefully if you choose more than four.
+Please limit yourself to areas in which you feel somewhat expert; you are limited to a maximum of <b>five</b> areas.
 Please note you may be called upon to review in track 1, track 2, or both track 1 and 2.

 ### For Those Who Have Previously Reviewed

 All people currently listed in the reviewer database will receive an e-mail message in August with their current recorded information.

-If you would like to <a href="{{site.data.reviewers.reviewerRegistrationForm}}">update your information in the database, go to the proposal review site</a> by <span class="label label-warning">{{site.data.reviewers.reviewsignupdeadline}}</span>.
-Please select your areas of reviewing carefully, limiting yourself to areas in which you have expertise.
+If you would like to <a href="{{site.data.reviewers.reviewerRegistrationForm}}">update your personal information in the database, go to the proposal review site</a> by <span class="label label-warning">{{site.data.reviewers.reviewsignupdeadline}}</span>.
+Your areas of reviewing expertise are not stored, so you will need to select them again, limiting yourself to a maximum of five areas in which you feel you have expertise.
 Please note you may be called upon to review in track 1, track 2, or both track 1 and 2.

 {% else %}